-- 18.1 All Adults must report concerns and incidents in accordance with the guidance set out in Keeping Children Safe in Education DfE and the Managing Allegations of Abuse Against Staff and Volunteers Policy.
+- 18.1 All Adults must report concerns and incidents in accordance with the guidance set out in Keeping Children Safe in Education DfE and the Ely St John's Safeguarding and Child Protection Policy.
 In the event of an allegation being made, or incident being witnessed, the relevant information should be immediately recorded and reported to the Headteacher, Senior Manager or Designated Safeguarding Lead as appropriate.
+Where low level concerns are raised the Headteacher / DSL should speak to the individual involved and any witnesses and consider the matter under the Disciplinary Procedure and with reference to this and other relevant policies which may result in informal or formal action.
+If any concerns are raised by a third party, the Head/DSL should collect as much evidence as possible.
 An employee who fails to bring a matter of concern to the attention of senior management and/or the relevant agencies will be subject to disciplinary action. - 18.2 In addition to behaviours outlined elsewhere in this Code and, the types of abuse and neglect set out in Keeping Children Safe in Education DfE, the following is a non-exhaustive list of some further behaviours which would be a cause for concern: